 Product liability refers to the legal term meant to describe the liability of a manufacturer or distributor whose product results in an injury to a consumer.
 When it comes to the realm of product liability, such claims are governed by each state’s own individual laws; there is no federal law that dictates product liability.

-Accordingly, a person who is considering pursuing a products liability claim in New York should consult with an attorney who is familiar with product liability law and who specializes and who has experience in winning products liability claims when the product is defective.
+Accordingly, a person who is considering pursuing a products liability claim in New York should consult with a personal injury attorney who is familiar with product liability law and who specializes and who has experience in winning products liability claims when the product is defective.

 Product liability is generally derived on three theories of liability.
 This includes: